Skip navigation

 Building

-Since 1999 INP is located in Felix-Hausdorff-Str.
-2 in Greifswald.
-It is in the midst of the scientific and medical campus of the University of Greifswald.
-The main building has a floor space of about 3.700 square metres.
-It is equipped with 133 office work stations and 41 laboratories.
-The extension building closing the gap between INP and Biotechnikum Greifswald was opened in 2010.
-There, mainly the laboratories and offices of the centre for innovation competence (ZIK) plasmatis (www.plasmatis.de) are housed.
-30 office work stations and eight laboratories are located on 540 square metres.
+The INP has been located at Felix-Hausdorff-Straße 2 since 1999.
+It is located in the centre of the scientific and medical campus of the University of Greifswald.
+The main building has a floor space of around 3,700 square metres.
+It is equipped with 133 office workstations and 41 laboratories.
+The extension building, which closed the gap between the INP and the Biotechnology Centre, was opened in 2010.
+It primarily houses laboratories and offices in the field of plasma medicine.
+There are 30 office workstations and 8 laboratories in this 540 square metre area.
+An additional 1,000 square metres of laboratory space and further offices are located in the Z4 Life Science Plasma Technology Centre, which has been connected to the Biotechnikum since 2023.

 Staff